Trithuria inconspicua - little plant of the lake floor

 Trithuria inconspicua is classified as Threatened – Nationally Critical.
 It is seriously threatened by introduced bladderwort (Utricularia gibba), invasive oxygen weeds, and declining water quality, and since 1998 has become extinct in 7 of the 13 lakes which once supported populations.

-However, the good news is that it’s possible for populations to recover from seed in the sandy lake bed, as proved at Lake Ngatu.
-By 2020, water levels had dropped so significantly at Lake Ngatu there were concerns of another lake-wide extinction, however, rainfall raised the lake level and during ecological monitoring in spring 2021, Trithuria was found to have recovered and was present on all monitoring transects.
+However, the good news is that it’s possible for populations to recover from seed in the sandy lake bed.
+In 2020, after two years of drought, water levels had dropped significantly in some lakes and there were concerns of another lake-wide extinction in one particular lake.
+However, recent rainfall has raised lake levels and during ecological monitoring in spring 2021, Trithuria was found to have recovered and was present on all monitoring transects.

 - Tiny native flowering plant of lake beds